 After you’ve finished exploring the wilds of the dunes, it’s time to head down to Commercial Street for a different kind of wild.
 All that biking is sure to leave you famished and there are plenty of restaurants to sate your appetite.
 Fanizzi’s Restaurant by the Sea is waterfront dining at its premium.
 You can sip a cocktail in the bar or have a meal in the restaurant while gazing out the wall-to-wall windows overlooking Cape Cod Bay.

 Provincetown is a shopper’s mecca with stores lined up in a delightful jumble of the funky, the unique and the just plain fun and this is certainly true at Marine Specialties, otherwise known as “the Army-Navy store,” which has been a town staple since 1961.
 It’s such a feast for the eyes that it’s hard to know where to look first.
 Merchandise including salvage, surplus, close-outs, mistakes and vintage treasures is crammed in bins, boxes and hanging from the ceiling

 For a different kind of fun, the Dolphin Fleet Whale Watch offers the opportunity to view the ocean’s most awesome creatures in the Stellwagen Bank National Sanctuary off the shores of Provincetown.
 There is a naturalist on every cruise to educate visitors about marine life, shorebirds, and of course whales.
-In fact, if you don’t see at least one, you’ll receive a free ticket for a future trip.
-Afterwards, stop by Lewis Brothers Homemade Ice Cream, where frozen confections are made fresh in-store daily, for a cone full of sweet satisfaction.
+Another fun way to explore is on a guided excursion through Provincetown's majestic dunes.